 Focus on providing solutions that are tailor-made for specific industries.
 Instead of relying on in-house strategic guidance, it’s best to look at what the market is hungry for and find ways to meet those demands in a “telecom plus software” integrated approach.

 Don’t rush into choosing a public cloud platform, as the telecom software business model is in its infancy and there are many unknowns surrounding deployment.
 Although CSPs must take a careful approach when choosing cloud platforms, they must also have a dosage of risk appetite because it can take years before a Return on Investment (ROI) materializes.

 Given the commoditization that often accompanies cloud and other software solutions, CSPs must do everything in their power to avoid this trap.
-Innovation will be key to sustaining differentiation and standing out to potential customers.
-Expect a lot of acquisitions in the coming years, as CSPs try to add new features and gain tacit knowledge in underdeveloped areas of their telecom software offering.
+Innovation will be key to sustaining differentiation in the telecom cloud space and standing out to potential customers.
+Expect a lot of acquisitions in the coming years, as CSPs try to add new features and gain tacit knowledge in underdeveloped areas of their software offering.

 Next Steps for Telecom Software Integration

 Fortunately for CSPs, there are plenty of cloud providers to choose from for software convergence.
 Cloud hyperscalers, such as Amazon, Google, and Microsoft, have a diverse set of competencies and enable CSPs to deliver next-generation customer experiences.
 To choose the right cloud provider(s), the selection process must account for market positioning, geographical location, and commercial growth strategy.